Crawford County health officials recommend reduced business capacity due to COVID-19

-PRAIRIE DU CHIEN, Wis -- Crawford County health officials recently recommended that businesses reduce their capacities to slow the spread of COVID-19 as the number of local cases climb.
+PRAIRIE DU CHIEN, Wis — Crawford County health officials recently recommended that businesses reduce their capacities to slow the spread of COVID-19 as the number of local cases climbs.

 Officials from the Crawford County Public Health Department announced a recommendation to move from Phase 3 to Phase 2 of their reopening plan.